Automatic Critical Mechanic Discovery Using Playtraces in Video Games: Evaluation

 \subsection{Agent Performance Study}

 In this evaluation, we compare the performance of an MCTS agent with no mechanic information (vanilla) against MCTS agents augmented with the critical mechanics for Solarfox, Zelda, Plants, and RealPortals discovered using the \emph{AtDelfi} method~\cite{green2018atdelfi} and the new playtrace method presented in this paper.
 The vanilla MCTS agent is a clone of the MCTS agent that comes with the GVG-AI framework and used for benchmarking in other GVG-AI projects.
 Agents given critical mechanic information have an identical configuration to the vanilla agent, with the sole exception being the Reward Calculation, which is replaced with the process explained in Section \ref{sec:overview-mechanic} instead of game score.
+Finally, a second benchmarking agent is given all the mechanics for each game, also being rewarded each time any of these mechanics are triggered.
 The C value for all agents in the UCT equation was fixed to $0.125$.
 Regardless of mechanic information given, each agent is given $5$ unique levels to play for each game, $3$ of these levels being identical to the user study levels and $2$ being unique to this evaluation.
 Each level is played $20$ times, for a total of $100$ playthroughs per game.
 An agent is permitted to build a search tree of up to 5000 nodes before deciding its next action every turn.
 An agent is permitted a maximum rollout of 50 moves for each node expansion.
 All experiments took place on Intel Xeon E5-2690v4 2.6GHz CPU processor within a Java Virtual Machine limited to 8GB of memory.
 An experiment was allowed to be a maximum of 48 hours long; however, none reached this limit.

 Figure~\ref{fig:win-rate} displays a comparison of win rates between the agents, and Figure~\ref{fig:scores} displays average normalized scores with a $95\%$ confidence interval.
 Scores are normalized by level using the maximum and minimum obtainable scores for that level and then averaged together.
 Zelda and Solarfox both have fixed maximum and minimum scores for all levels.
 Because the maximum score value in Plants is based on randomness, we instead score agent performance by their survival time.
 RealPortals does not have an upper bound on score due to the nature of its game mechanics, so we clamp scoring to the minimum optimal score needed to solve each level.